 To improve cash management, all cash received by the College is pooled in a central bank account, except for the cash received for the Hocking College Foundation, Inc., escrow accounts related to bond activity, and cash held with fiscal agent, which are held separately from the cash management pool of the College.
 For internal control and accountability purposes, individual fund integrity is maintained through the College records.
-During fiscal year 2023, investments were limited to money market funds, mutual funds, U.S. Treasurey Notes and Bonds, Commercial Paper, and Exchange-Traded Funds.
+During fiscal year 2024, investments were limited to money market funds, mutual funds, U.S. Treasurey Notes and Bonds, Commercial Paper, Exchange-Traded Funds and certificates of deposit.